Neumorphism: The art of shadow and light

 One of the most interesting things about neumorphism is that it draws from both skeuomorphism and other massively popular styles, such as flat design.
 Yes, both of those are opposite to each other — and neumorphism falls somewhere in between.

-This trend focuses on getting rid of all flashy aspects of the interface, creating a soft visual that stays consistent throughout the entire product.
+This design style focuses on getting rid of all flashy aspects of the interface, creating a soft visual that stays consistent throughout the entire product.
 It doesn’t focus on recreating reality in the digital world, like skeuomorphism.
 Instead, it tries to create something completely new in the universe of UI design.

-In broad strokes, the main ingredient is making sure that your element and your background are the same exact color.
 This is so that we can then create the feel that these components are coming out from inside the background, using shadowing to create the protruding look.

 You’ll want to ensure your background and components’ color works well in solid form, as you’ll need to apply this same color all around the UI design.
 For the shadow game to work, your background can’t be fully black or plain white.